skerkour/bloom/README.md

 </p>

-You no longer trust tech monopolies with your data?<br/>
+Do you no longer trust tech monopolies with your data?<br/>
-You are done with your privacy invaded by advertisers? <br/>
+Are you tired of your privacy being invaded by advertisers? <br/>
-You are tired of being abused by Big Companies?
+Are you tired of being abused by Big Companies?

-**We too, so we built Bloom.**
+**We are too.
+So, we built Bloom.**

 Bloom is an open source and privacy-focused productivity suite: Inbox, Calendar, Files, Contacts & much more. **It's literally the easiest way to de-Google your life and business**.